-Depending on the interest rate environment, bond prices can change.
-While the thought of your bond portfolio fluctuating in value can seem unsettling, changing prices don’t affect you if you plan to keep your bonds to maturity.
+Depending on the interest rate environment, bond prices will fluctuate.
+While this can seem unsettling, changing prices don’t usually affect long-term investors who plan to keep their bonds to maturity.

-That’s because if you hold bonds to maturity, you will receive your principal in full – assuming there has not been a default.
-So no matter how interest rates and bond prices change, you’ll ultimately receive your original investment in full at the maturity of your bond.
+That’s because if you hold bonds to maturity, you will receive your principal in full – assuming there hasn’t been a default.
+Although interest rates and bond prices may fluctuate along the way, you’ll ultimately receive your original investment in full at the maturity of your bond.

 However, if you need to sell your bonds before maturity, rising interest rates could pose a problem as you may need to sell your bond for less than your purchase price.